Loudbooks/PasteBook/README.md

 FAVICON_URL=
 ```

+> [!NOTE]
+> If you're testing locally with a numerical IP, you can add the `BACKEND_PORT` field.
+Please note that running with a numerical IP is NOT supported.
+You may run into issues.

 All of the following are optional.
 You can leave it all blank, or not even have a `.env` file at all.

 `TITLE` - The title to be used around PasteBook.